kubernetes/kubernetes/docs/proposals/network-policy.md

   """
   Returns True if traffic is allowed to this pod, False otherwise.
   """
-  if namespace.network_isolation == False:
+  if not namespace.networkPolicy.ingress.isolation:
-    # If network-isolation is disabled, all traffic is allowed.
+    # If ingress isolation is disabled on the Namespace, all traffic is allowed.
     return True
   elif traffic.source == pod.node:
     # Traffic is from the pod's host - this allows for kubelet health checks.
     return True
   else:
-    # If network-isolation is enabled, only allow traffic
+    # If namespace ingress isolation is enabled, only allow traffic
     # that matches a network policy which selects this pod.
     for network_policy in network_policies(pod.namespace):
       if not network_policy.podSelector.selects(pod):